tyrannosaur/keypool/readme.md

 # keypool

 `keypool` is a collection of classes to generate and maintain a pool of unique integer keys.
 Priority is given to reusing freed keys rather than generating new ones.

 This package is meant for situations where keys for a dict are irrelevant or arbitrary.

+## Installation

+Only `setuptools` and Python 2.6+ are required.
+Type `python setup.py install` to install.
+If you want to run the tests, ensure `nose` is installed with `easy_install -U nose`.

 ## The basics
 ```python